 It all started on a flight from Zurich to Boston in 1978 when Amar Bose tried out electronic headphones to hear music mid-flight.
 So, on this day, while trying to listen for the headphone’s sounds, the cabin sounds were affecting the listening experience hugely, which made Amar pretty unhappy.
 However, while noticing this issue, something clicked inside Dr. Bose’s genius mind, making him instantly think of using a microphone to gather the frequency information of any external sound source and create a similar opposite signal containing the same information, thus, nulling external sounds.
 As a result, Amar Bose spent years researching and studying the design of noise-canceling headphones, resulting in the company’s first NC models for air travel.

-Today, famous Bose headphones, such as the Bose 700 and QC 35 II, are favored globally for their versatility in blocking noises during the commute, air travels, exercises, recording sessions, and many more applications.
+Today, famous Bose headphones, such as the Bose 700 and QC 35 II, are favored globally for their versatility in blocking noises during the commute, air travel, exercises, recording sessions, and many more applications.
 Yet, with the addition of reproducing high-quality signals, aiming for clear signals and excellent frequency response, these models are hugely relevant for routine and audiophile use.
 However, as aforementioned, all NC headphones are produced outside of the United States.

 Nowadays, the company aims to focus on online selling and worldwide shipping, which led to the closing of many Bose’s retailers all over the globe, including North America, Europe, Japan, and Australia.
 However, you can still find some physical stores in India, Southeast Asia, China, UAE, and South Korea.